Biden has just a few weeks left to make key decisions that will shape the future of Afghanistan - KVIA

 President Joe Biden didn’t want to address any of these questions last Friday, growing visibly frustrated when asked by reporters.
 But after meeting with his national security team Thursday, Biden defended his decision to end the war and pledged to evacuate Afghan interpreters who have worked with US troops, along with their families.

-“Our message to those men and women is clear: There is a home for you in the United States, if you so choose, and we will stand with you, as you stood with us,” the President said in remarks from the White House, noting that his administration has “dramatically accelerated” the procedure time for these Afghans to secure visas and that relocation flights would begin this month.
+“Our message to those men and women is clear: There is a home for you in the United States, if you so choose, and we will stand with you, as you stood with us,” the President said in remarks from the White House, noting that his administration has “dramatically accelerated” the procedure time for these Afghans to secure visas and that relocation flights would begin this month to US facilities overseas and third countries as their visa applications are processed.
 Biden added that the operation has “identified facilities outside the US as well as in third countries to host our Afghan allies, if they choose.”

 However, his remarks Thursday did not fill out any more details surrounding the US withdrawal.

-Note: CORRECTION: An earlier version of this story misstated Seth Jones’ title.